geertjanw/ojet-training/README.md

 <my-employee-form first-name='[[inputFirstName]]' last-name='[[inputLastName]]'></my-employee-form>
 ```

 1. In the Terminal window, first kill the 'ojet' process, using Ctrl-C. This is because you will be adding new files in this section.
-Whenever you add new files, first kill the 'ojet' process in the Terminal window, using Ctrl-C, and then restart it via 'ojet serve'.
+Whenever you add new files, first kill the 'ojet' process in the Terminal window, using Ctrl-C, and then, after creating new files as in step 2 below, restart the 'ojet' process via 'ojet serve'.
 The 'watch' process, provided by 'ojet', will only look for changes to existing files; it will not build and re-serve new files.

 2. In the root of your project, run the following: